Luisantopy/Zebra/README.md

 Created by Luisa Plasczymonka as part of a deep learning experimentation project on aerial image classification and robust zebra crossing detection.
 For in-depth project discussion see `documentation/projektbericht.md`

+#### Use of Artificial Intelligence

+Artificial intelligence tools were used as supporting development aids during the project, particularly for code review, debugging, and documentation.
+The design, implementation, evaluation, and interpretation of all experiments were carried out independently, and all generated suggestions were critically reviewed before being incorporated into the project.